shubhexists/flux-mail/README.md

 To use the hosted version - [https://flux-mail.shubh.sh](https://flux-mail.shubh.sh)

+:accessibility: SMTP SERVER HOSTED AT -> flux.shubh.sh

+Any mails to "something"@flux.shubh.sh will be handled by the deployed SMTP server.

 ### Steps -
 1) Go to the website and enter any username.
 Remember your `username` is public, so "DO NOT" use it for confidential mails.
 2) You'll get the email of the form `{username}@flux.shubh.sh`.
 Use it for anything you want :)